pbatard/AltInput/README.md

 * If needed, copy `AltInput.dll`, `SharpDX.dll` and `SharpDX.DirectInput.dll` into the KSP
  `Plugins` directory (typically `C:\Program Files (x86)\Steam\SteamApps\common\Kerbal Space Program\Plugins`)
-* Edit `PluginData\AltInput\config.ini` according to your settings and copy the whole `PluginData`directory to the same directory where you copied the DLL files.
+* Copy the whole `PluginData` directory to the same directory where you copied the DLL files and if needed, edit `PluginData\AltInput\config.ini` according to your settings.
-* Play. ;) If your joystick is properly detected, you will get a notification (in the upper left corner) and you should be able to use it to control the ship.
+* Play. ;) If your joystick is properly configured, you will get a notification (in the upper left corner) and you should be able to use it to control the ship.
+Or, if you need to create a new entry, you will also be able to find the name you should use to create a new controller section.

 Configuration